planetis-m/eminim/README.md

 ## About

 This package provides a ``jsonTo`` proc which deserializes the specified type from a ``Stream``.
-It generates code, in compile time, to use directly the JsonParser, without creating intermediate `JsonNode`.
+It generates code, in compile time, to use directly the JsonParser, without creating intermediate `JsonNode` tree.
 Supports `options` and `tables`.

 For example: